 Step 2 – Contact and meet with a financial aid counselor.
 Withdrawal may affect Title IV Financial Aid awarded to you.
 Please see return of Title IV funds policy.

-Step 3 – Fill out and file, in person, a written notification of withdrawal (pdf) to Registrar’s Office: University Crossing, 220 Pawtucket St., Lowell.
+Step 3 –Step 3 – Fill out and file the electronic withdrawal form, in person on one of the terminals at the Solution Center, University Crossing, 220 Pawtucket St., Lowell.
 The date of official withdrawal determines tuition refund and legal or student insurance claims.